luizhf42/pomodoro-app/README.md

 ### The project

 It's a simple pomodoro app, with play, pause, skip session and reset buttons.
+It also plays an alarm every time a session change occurs.

 ### Screenshot